wn-doolittle/caliper-spec/caliper.md

 Like an [Entity](#entity), a Caliper [Event](#event) is largely self-describing via a required `type` property.
 A unique identifier in the form of a [UUID](https://tools.ietf.org/html/rfc4122) MUST also be provided.
 An optional `extensions` property is also defined so that implementors can add custom properties not described by the model.
 Again, like an [Entity](#entity), an [Event](#event) as a data structure constitutes an unordered set of key:value pairs or properties.

 #### Properties
 The base set of [Event](#event) properties is listed below.
 Each property MUST only be referenced once.
 The `id`, `type`, `actor`, `action`, `object` and `eventTime` properties are required; all other properties are optional.
-Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
+Custom properties not described by the model MAY be included but MUST be added to the `extensions` property as an array of \<Object\> values.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

 **TODO WHAT VALUE DOES `target` ADD TO AN EVENT THAT CAN'T BE REPRESENTED BY `object`?
 DEPRECATE?**